From the Director

 The devil will be in the detail, but the possible alternative structures for GCSE Mathematics outlined above suggest that it would be possible to design an assessment structure that better meets the needs of students, employers and further education providers.

 Such reform would require detailed work, with proposed changes carefully trialled to avoid unintended, negative consequences.
-The Curriculum and Assessment Review offers an important opportunity to improve GCSE Mathematics assessment to improve student learning and support better maths education outcomes for all young people.
+The Curriculum and Assessment Review offers an important opportunity to change GCSE Mathematics assessment in ways that can improve student learning and support better maths education outcomes for all young people.

 iCoordinating mathematical success: the mathematics subject report